srsexton94/caesars-cipher/README.md

   - `nest new server`
   - `cd server`
   - `npm run start`
+* Add Jest to CLI for testing
+  - `npm install -g jest-cli`

 ## User Stories
 As a user I would like to be able to...